amkelly/amkelly.github.io/README.md

 [This article](https://treyhunner.com/2018/03/tuple-unpacking-improves-python-code-readability/) on multi-assignment and tuple packing/unpacking is very detailed and interesting.
 Seems like a very good feature of the language, especially beyond tuples such as:
     (a, b) = (b, a)

-### Print:

-Like most other beginning developers, I use print statements often to help me to debug code as I'm writing it, though I should learn more about VS-Code's debugging and linting tools so I can get a good sense of how those work and speed up debugging.
-It is better, ultimatly to use tests where you can, instead of just print statements to debug code, especially as it gets more complex.
-I'm gathering notes on improving this process here: [Test-Driven Development](./tests)

-watching my code loop this morning and print out a long series of values I wondered about how much these statements slow down the actual execution of the code and found [this](https://stackoverflow.com/questions/13288185/performance-effect-of-using-print-statements-in-python-script) stack overflow answer.

 ### Functions:
 If you have a function with several arguments, it might make sense to have a list where each item is one of those arguments, how do you pass these items into the fuction?